sidharrth2002/queuing-simulation/README.md

 This would probably attract a lot of clones, especially from those taking the computational methods course.
 Leaving it here for educational purposes, but by simply copying, you are only cheating yourself.
 That said, I hope this helps.

+The main function is in main.m.
+The other files are utility functions.
+The source code can be compiled in either MATLAB, Freemat or any similar alternative that opens `.m` files.